solana-labs/solana/README.md

     $ cargo install silk
 ```

-The testnode server is initialized with a transaction log from stdin and
+The testnode server is initialized with a ledger from stdin and
-generates new log entries on stdout.
-To create the input log, we'll need
+generates new ledger entries on stdout.
+To create the input ledger, we'll need
-to create *the mint* and use it to generate a *genesis log*.
+to create *the mint* and use it to generate a *genesis ledger*.
 It's done in
 two steps because the mint.json file contains a private key that will be
 used later in this demo.